 Second Vice-President – Programs: Will oversee the Programs and Workshop committees.
 Will coordinate activities with Workshop chairperson and other committee chairpersons who have activities that will be presented at the general meeting, such as community service night, scholarship presentations, challenge quilt judging, and the holiday party.
 Will be authorized to create contractual agreements with speakers and/or teachers.
 Will be authorized to co-sign checks.

-Secretary: Will keep an accurate record of all executive board meetings and business portions of membership meetings and will email minutes to appropriate persons for approval at the following meeting.
+Secretary: Will keep an accurate record of all executive board meetings and business portions of membership meetings and will email minutes to the Executive Board, people in attendance, and regular attendees for approval at the following meeting or by email.
 Will collect mail from the P.O.
 Box and handle correspondence.
 Will be authorized to co-sign checks.

 Treasurer: Will collect and take charge of all dues and funds of the Guild and will keep a written account of all

 Guild transactions.
 Will prepare a monthly report to the membership on income and expenses, which will be published monthly in the Newsletter.
 Will prepare and file appropriate tax documents, raffle requests, and reports or any non-profit documentation.
 Will present a proposed budget, whose line items must come from existing chairpersons or officers responsible, in October to the current Executive Board.
-The Treasurer’s books will be audited quarterly (within a two-week time frame) by different members approved by the Executive Board.
-The Treasurer will provide copies to the auditors.
+The Treasurer’s books will be audited quarterly (as soon as the bank statement from the last month is available) by different members approved by the Executive Board.
+The Treasurer will provide copies to the auditors, who will report the results at the next regularly scheduled board meeting.
+Auditors will also give a written report to the Treasurer and President.

 Past President: Will continue as an active board member for one year following the last term served.
 Will be available to advise the Executive Board as needed to provide continuity during that year.